sniebauer/react-talk/README.md

 This repository has different branches to illustrate different concepts in react.
 They are:

-* Master: The basic concepts of React, a rough-and-ready version for first timers using React
+* Master: The advanced concepts of this React demonstration for users to see and try out.
 * HTML:  The HTML translation of this project, using no React concepts.
 * propsDemo:  Exemplifies the concept of passing data downwards to child components via `props`.
 * stateDemo:  Exemplifies the concept of state, which can be used by multiple components to update the DOM.